Planning is the foundation that helps transform a spark of an idea into a compelling story.

 - Ensure that the setting supports the plot.

-Step #7: Choose Voice Tone and Style
+Step #7: Establish Your Voice, Tone and Style

 Step #8: Brainstorm Background Details

-Here is an example of how to chart the background details:
+Here is an example of how to chart the background details.

 Step #9: Review the Chapter Outline

-- Give a name to each chapter
+- Give each chapter a working title.

-- Decide the point of view for each chapter and important scene in the novel
+- Decide the point of view for each chapter and important scene in the novel.

 - Check the timeline and ensure that all the scenes, actions, and chapters are chronologically arranged.